znxlwm/pytorch-generative-model-collections/README.md

 I tried to implement this repository as much as possible with [tensorflow-generative-model-collections](https://github.com/hwalsuklee/tensorflow-generative-model-collections).

-This repository is included for CPU mode Pytorch, but i did not test.
+This repository is included code for CPU mode Pytorch, but i did not test.
 I tested only in GPU mode Pytorch.

 ## Difference from [tensorflow-generative-model-collections](https://github.com/hwalsuklee/tensorflow-generative-model-collections)
 - This repository does not have WAGN-GP and Variational Auto-Encoders.